Retiring in Colorado

 Boulder: Boulder is a picturesque college town located at the foothills of the Rocky Mountains.
 It offers easy access to hiking and skiing, a lively arts and music scene, and a strong focus on health and wellness.
 Boulder also boasts a high quality of life and a strong sense of community.

 Denver: Denver is the largest city in Colorado and offers a wide variety of cultural attractions, including museums, theaters, and music venues.
-It also offers easy access to the mountains for skiing and hiking.
+It also provides easy access to the mountains for skiing and hiking.
 While the cost of living in Denver can be higher than some other Colorado cities, it also offers a variety of retirement communities and senior living options.

 Fort Collins: This college town offers a high quality of life, a strong sense of community, and a variety of cultural and outdoor activities.
 It also boasts a low crime rate, a growing economy, and a range of housing options.